Pilot/Feasibility Grants

 Liver Center Pilot/Feasibility Awards

-The Liver Center is now inviting applications for 2024 Pilot/Feasibility Awards.
+The Liver Center is now inviting applications for 2025 Pilot/Feasibility Awards.

-Three (3) one-year grants of $50,000 will be awarded on June 1, 2024.
+Three (3) one-year grants of $50,000 will be awarded on June 1, 2025.

-2024 Pilot/Feasibility Program Dates
+2025 Pilot/Feasibility Program Dates |

-Letter of intent due January 5, 2024
+Letter of intent due | January 10, 2025 |

-Notice of invitation to submit a full application January 23, 2024
+Notice of invitation to submit a full application | January 24, 2025 |

-Full applications due March 8, 2024
+Full applications due | March 7, 2025 |

-Presentations to the External Advisory Board April 18, 2024
+Presentations to the External Advisory Board | April 24, 2025 |

-Award date June 1, 2024
+Award date | June 1, 2025 |

 What is the purpose of the Liver Center Pilot/Feasibility Award Program?

-The program provides seed money to investigators who are attempting to launch new liver-related research projects.
-The program supports basic and clinical research relevant to the liver.
+The program provides seed money to investigators who are attempting to launch liver-related research projects.
+The program supports both basic and clinical research relevant to the liver.
 The goal of the program is to enable investigators to obtain preliminary data that can ultimately be expanded into a larger grant application.
-The expectation is that awardees will utilize the resources of the Liver Center to move their research forward.
+The expectation is that awardees will utilize the cores of the Liver Center to move their research forward.

 What is the nature of the award?